FREE COMMUNITY COLLEGE

 To be eligible, students must be CT residents, a graduate of a CT high school, be new first-time college students, be registered in 6 credits or more, apply for FAFSA, and complete any outstanding requirements, i.e.proof of high school completion and financial aid verification.

-The PACT program covers 3 years of tuition and fees
+The PACT program covers 3 years of tuition/fees and up to 72 credits.

 In order to have your tuition and fees covered by the State of Connecticut PACT program you must meet the following requirements: